-Exhibited at EMPAC, this work explores the ambiguities of the toxic sublime across sensory registers, including microplastics in local water caputred in polarized microscopy footage.
+Exhibited at EMPAC, this workexplores the ambiguities of the toxic sublime across sensory registers—from eating dirt to a search for invisible microplastics in local tap water.

 This olfactory installation entangles the various anthro-ecological factors related to commercial extinction of the Gros Michel banana.